liuzhousi/FPGC4/Documentation/docs/progress.md

 - think about removing bootloader code in documentation
 - add some snippet of code + binary in assembler documentation
 - check if uart bootloader jumpt to addr 5 or addr 0 when done
+- add something about the nconf button remapping wire on the PCB page
+- add something about the SPI flash module modification to QIO on the PCB page
 - add new functions to assembler page
 	- rbp rsp mapped to r14 r15 for c compiler
 	- added negative offset option for read, write and copy instruction